avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 - Micro SD card slot
 - Ethernet port

-We have include extra components with your Pi, including a breadboard and other electronic components. **You do not need to assemble these components for this workshop.** We have included references to how you may use these components in the Extra Credits section of this guide, at the very end.
+We have include extra components with your Pi, including a breadboard and other electronic components. **You do not need to assemble these components for this workshop.** We have included references to how you may use these components in the Extra Credit section of this guide, at the very end.

 {:.steps}
 ### Assembling Your Pi